 A classroom that has all the materials for every lesson that a child in that classroom will need for that day.
 The lessons, (Which are often called "jobs" or "works" because we teach our students that everybody has a job, and at this moment in their lives their most important job is to learn.), with all the materials that they will need for that lesson neatly organized in a box, basket or tray and placed so that the children can easily access and work with them.

 The following terms are not actual Montessori terms, but ones often used in conjunction with Montessori Schools...

-"without grades"-This seems up to the interpretation of each individual program.
+This seems up to the interpretation of each individual program.
 Some programs see it as... "children aren't limited to the work of a specific grade, therefore a child who is in 4th grade, yet is interested and capable of doing what is considered 8th grade work, should be allowed to do it.
-Sometimes these schools do not even put children in grades, just in classrooms with a multiple year age span, (pre-primary, primary, lower elementary, upper elementary, ...)
+Sometimes these schools do not even put children in grades, just in classrooms with a multiple year age span, (pre-primary, primary, lower elementary, upper elementary, etc...)

-Other schools look at it as the children aren't evaluated.
-There aren't any A's, B's...
+Other schools look at it as the children aren't evaluated at all, without traditional letter grades.
 Children work towards mastery and then move on.
-You need to ask which interpretation each school uses.
+It is important to ask which interpretation each school uses.
 (Some use both.)

-"without books" - Waldorf Education (another alternative form of education that is based on the writings of Rudorf Steiner and is often confused with Montessori) does not use books of any kind in the lower grades and chooses to make their own books (called main lesson books) in the higher grades.
+Waldorf Education (another alternative form of education that is based on the writings of Rudolf Steiner and is often confused with Montessori) does not use books of any kind in the lower grades and chooses to make their own books (called main lesson books) in the higher grades.
 This is in contrast to most Montessori programs which do not use TEXT BOOKS, opting instead to use "real books" ( reading books, encyclopedias, dictionaries, thesauruses, magazines, internet,... for their research.